Put Your Translations To Work...

 Spain

-Posted about 8 years ago.
+Posted almost 9 years ago.

 In these cases I usually give out the PDF to a DTP expert and ask him to send me back a Word document identical to the dead/live PDF.